 Grant for Certificate Course in Holistic inclusion of Learners with Diversities (CHILD)

-Tata Trusts, in association with Aatman Academy for Research and Training, invites applications for a Certificate Course in Holistic Inclusion of Learners with Diversities — a course on inclusive education specially designed for in-service educators (teachers) and individuals of the community supporting children’s educational needs.
+Tata Trusts, in association with Aatman Academy for Research and Training, has been inviting applications for a Certificate Course in Holistic Inclusion of Learners with Diversities — a course on inclusive education specially designed for in-service educators (teachers) and individuals of the community supporting children’s educational needs.
 This course has been implemented by Aatman Academy for Research and Training under the guidance of the Institute on Community Integration of the University of Minnesota.